 Program Minimum High School Requirements Other Requirements Bachelor of Computer and Networking Engineering Technology Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • Minimum of overall average score: 75% in the final grade (Grade 12) or the average of best two years of grades 10, 11 and 12. • Holder had successfully passed grades (9, 10, 11 and, 12).
-1 Bachelor of Science in Electrical Engineering- Mechatronics Bachelor of Science in Electrical Engineering-Telecommunication Bachelor of Science in Electrical Engineering - Electronics Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: Minimum of overall average score: 80% in the final grade (Grade 12) or the average of best two years of grades 10, 11 and 12.
-Holder had successfully passed grades (9, 10, 11 and, 12).
-Physics Requirement • SAT Physics Score of 555; or
+Requirement • Minimum of 1100 Score in EmSAT in English Language or Bachelor of Science in Electrical Engineering- Mechatronics Bachelor of Science in Electrical Engineering-Telecommunication Bachelor of Science in Electrical Engineering - Electronics Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: • Minimum of overall average score: 80% in the final grade (Grade 12) or the average of best two years of grades 10, 11 and 12. • Holder had successfully passed grades (9, 10, 11 and, 12).

-Program Minimum High School Requirements Other Requirements • Minimum of 800 score in EmSAT in Physics; or Equivalent.
+Program Minimum High School Requirements Other Requirements Minimum of 800 score in EmSAT in Physics; or Equivalent.
 Bachelor of Science in Computer Science Bachelor of Science in Software Design Fulfillment of high school equivalency requirement of the Ministry of Education in the UAE: Minimum of overall average score: 70% in the final grade (Grade 12) or the average of best two years of grades 10, 11 and 12.
 Holder had successfully passed grades (9, 10, 11 and, 12).
 Requirement Minimum of 1100 Score in EmSAT in English Language or 5.0 in Academic IELTS/Equivalent.
-Mathematics Requirement SAT Mathematics: Score of 520; or EmSAT in Mathematics: Score of Bachelor of Science in Cyber Security (3, 10, 11 and, 12).
-700/ Equivalent.
-Science Requirement SAT Score of 520 in one Science subject (Physics, Biology or Chemistry), or Minimum 700 score in EmSAT in Physics, Biology or Chemistry, or Equivalent.
+Mathematics Requirement SAT Mathematics: Score of 520; or Bachelor of Science in Cyber Security Science Requirement SAT Score of 520 in one Science subject (Physics, Biology or Chemistry), or Minimum 700 score in EmSAT in Physics, Biology or Chemistry, or Equivalent.